julien-boudry/Condorcet/Docs/api-reference/Result Class/Result--rankingAsArrayString.md

 virtual public array Result->rankingAsArrayString
 ```

-Get result as an array populated by string
+Get result as an array populated by string.